 The terms will now be presented to the Washington County Board of Education (BOE) for a formal vote on the agreements at the BOE Meeting on Tuesday, September 26, 2017, which will be held in the auditorium of the Center for Education Services at 10435 Downsville Pike at 6 p.m.

-HAGERSTOWN, MD (April 19, 2017) – The final collection in the 10th annual clothing drive to benefit Children In Need is scheduled in Washington County Public Schools from April 24 – May 5, 2017.
+HAGERSTOWN, MD (September 21, 2017) – The 11th annual clothing drive to benefit Children In Need kicks off in Washington County Public Schools on Monday, September 25 and continues through October 6, 2017.
 Students, parents, staff and the community are encouraged to donate gently used clothing that Children In Need distributes to children eligible for the Free and Reduced Meals program.
 Toiletries, books and school supplies are also accepted.
-The schools and programs participating in the April/May 2017 collection are:
+The schools participating in the September/October 2017 collection are: